manageandmore/my_mm/src/features/post_creator/_FEATURE.md

 ## Description

 With this feature, users can create social media posts in just a few clicks right from inside slack.
-The post images are created in the new MM social post style that is used the create a consistent look across the MM social media channels.
+The post images are created in the new MM social post style that is used to create a consistent look across the MM social media channels.
 The user can configure the content, like title and background image, as well as some limited predefined theming options.

 ## Functionality